2017 Symons Medallist:

 The Right Honourable Justin Trudeau, Prime Minister of Canada

 Confederation Centre of the Arts was pleased to award the 2017 Symons Medal to the Right Honourable Justin P.J.
 Trudeau, the 23rd Prime Minister of Canada.
-The Symons Medal was presented to Mr. Trudeau at the Centre on November 23, 2017.
+The Symons Medal was presented to Trudeau at the Centre on November 23, 2017.

-WATCH THE 2017 SYMONS LECTURE AND MEDAL PRESENTATION: ENGLISH
+WATCH THE 2017 SYMONS LECTURE AND MEDAL PRESENTATION:

-On October 19, 2015, Mr. Trudeau led his party to a majority government winning 184 seats, and ridings in every province and territory.
-He was sworn in as Prime Minister on November 4, 2015 and two years into his mandate, Mr. Trudeau leads a government focused on creating new jobs, fostering strength out of Canada’s rich diversity, fighting climate change, and achieving reconciliation with Indigenous Peoples.
+On October 19, 2015, Trudeau led his party to a majority government winning 184 seats, and ridings in every province and territory.
+He was sworn in as Prime Minister on November 4, 2015 and two years into his mandate, Trudeau led a government focused on creating new jobs, fostering strength out of Canada’s rich diversity, fighting climate change, and achieving reconciliation with Indigenous Peoples.
 A proud feminist, Trudeau also appointed Canada’s first gender-balanced Cabinet in 2015.

-The eldest of three boys, Mr. Trudeau was born in 1971 in Ottawa and grew up with the profound influence of his father, former Prime Minister Pierre Elliott Trudeau, and his mother, Margaret Trudeau.
+The eldest of three boys, Trudeau was born in 1971 in Ottawa and grew up with the profound influence of his father, former Prime Minister Pierre Elliott Trudeau, and his mother, Margaret Trudeau.
 He was raised speaking both French and English and has family roots in both eastern and western Canada.

-Mr. Trudeau graduated from McGill University in 1994 and completed the Education program at the University of British Columbia in 1998.
+Trudeau graduated from McGill University in 1994 and completed the Education program at the University of British Columbia in 1998.
 As well as teaching for several years in Vancouver, Trudeau served as the National Chair of Katimavik, on the board for the Canadian Avalanche Foundation, and as an advocate for young people and the environment.